SCIM overview

 Provisioning Account Roles

-Account roles can be provisioned by creating SCIM groups for the Account Owners and Account Administrators.
+Account roles can be provisioned by creating SCIM groups for the Account Owners and Account Admins.
 By default, TeamRetro will look for a group named TeamRetro-Account-Owners and a group named TeamRetro-Account-Admins.
-If you have a standard group naming scheme you'd like to use, you can adjust the expected group names via the TeamRetro administration panel under Account > Settings > SCIM & API > Account Role Groups
+If you have a standard group naming scheme you'd like to use, you can adjust the expected group names via the TeamRetro administration panel under SETTINGS —> API & SCIM —> Account Role Groups.

 For example, if you configure the following groups in your identity provider: